lnis-uofu/OpenFPGA/docs/source/manual/openfpga_shell/openfpga_commands/setup_commands.rst

 read_unique_blocks
 ~~~~~~~~~~~~~~~~~~~~

-  Read information of unique blocks from a given file
+  Read information of unique blocks from a given file.

   .. option:: --file <string>

     Specify the file which contains unique block information.
-See details in :ref:`_file_formats_unique_blocks`
+See details in :ref:`file_formats_unique_blocks`.

   .. option:: --type <string>

     Specify the type of the unique blocks file [xml|bin].
-If not specified, by default it is XML
+If not specified, by default it is XML.

   .. option:: --verbose